Wigner-GPU-Lab/numerical-simulate-mirage/README.md

 All other options will be appended as is to the called _eikonal_ command line.
 Output goes into iterated.txt.

+## Rendering images

+_main_ can be used to render images.
+Again, it is a pure command line app which uses PNG images for input and output.
+It has two inputs:

+- the billboard contents, which defaults to be an RCA monoscope image.
+- the water to copy below the rendered image.

+The rays are traced individually, with possible subsampling for each pixel to produce better output.
+The invocation

+`./main --resolution 665 --subsample 3` produces this image:

+![Rendered subsample 3][rendered-subsample3]

 [2dplot]: images/2dplot.png "2D plot"
+[rendered-subsample3]: images/rendered-subsample3.png "Rendered image using --subsample 3"